Mahaboobsab/Swift-UI-QA/README.md

   **Action** is what you do (jump, run).
   **Dependency** is your tools (sword, shield, map).
   You don’t carry all tools inside you—you ask for them when needed.

+## Question 6: Does SwiftUI ViewModifiers order affect the results?

+- Yes, The below image showing how the order of SwiftUI ViewModifiers affects the result.
+- In short:
+- .background(Color.red).padding() → background is tight around the text.
+- .padding().background(Color.red) → background wraps the padded area.